CSCI1090-S24/hackathon/README.md

 # Kaggle Hackathon

 Today you will be experimenting with different machine learning models for the beginner Kaggle competition using the Titanic dataset.
 You will work with your team members to try to improve upon the results for the random forest classifier demonstrated in the tutorial for this competition.

+**This assignment counts toward your Discussion and Class Participation grade, which is 10% of your final grade in the class.**

 Let's get started

 ## Teams
 Here are the teams: